jerrychen007/2020Fall_IS597_Final/README.md

 ### Expected Results:
 I will plot the simulated results of win rates so the user can view at which point Franks starts losing.
 I am considering adding the number of units lost and total health remain as part of results.

-### Simulation Results
+### Simulation Results:
 ![alt text](https://github.com/jerrychen007/2020Fall_IS597_Final/blob/main/Images/Pic2.png?raw=true)
 The outputs after running the simulation 10 times and 500 times.

 ![alt text](https://github.com/jerrychen007/2020Fall_IS597_Final/blob/main/Images/pic1.png?raw=true)
 I tested this in the real game.
-It seems 40 paladins with 192 health can actually defeat about 180 Arbalesters.
+It seems 40 paladins with 192 health can actually defeat about 180 Arbalesters, which is about 10% less than the simulator.
+I think this is because I didn’t put the speed, range, size, line of sight and other factors of different units into the simulator.
+In real game, there are more factors to consider and the soldier AI is far more complicated than my simulation program.

 ### Data sources:
 https://en.wikipedia.org/wiki/Age_of_Empires_II </br>